 So, acknowledge that due to this overwhelming influence of having to define physical beauty, it can become very stressful for the Muslim youth to really be confident of themselves and not succumb to sexual validation and peer pressure.

-If there is one thing that can chance this perception, is the importance of dressing modestly.
+If there is one thing that can change this perception, it is the importance of dressing modestly.
 Clothes in Islam are associated with honor and respect and part of building a positive body image.

 In fact, Iblis’(satan) plan to ambush humans from the front, back, right and left, left one avenue open for guidance – the route from above.
 And Allah ta’ala tells the Children of Adam in His eloquence, that clothes come from above.
 This beautiful reminder plays an important role as to how we perceive our clothes, as gifts from Allah (SWT).